ChrisFab16/ComfyUI-Model-Manager/instructions.md

 4. Review any pending error messages

 ### 3.2 Server Restart Protocol
+**⚠️ CRITICAL: Always follow this complete sequence when backend changes are made!**

 1. Server restart is required when:
    - Changes are made to plugin code that affects server-side functionality
    - API endpoints are modified